+So you are are ready to get a CDL.
+But wondering how long does it take to get a CDL?
 It typically takes 3-4 weeks to complete training and get a CDL.
-This is timeline is possible for students attending full-time training.
-In addition to the training schedule, there are several factors that impact the time it takes to get a commercial driver’s license.
+This timeline is possible for students attending full-time training.
+In addition to the training schedule, there are several factors that impact how long CDL classes take.

 What Factors Affect the Time It Takes to Get a CDL?

 When attending truck driving school there are two options, either full time or part time.
 The benefit of full-time attendance is you can finish in 3-4 weeks.
+Full-time spent in class will reduce the overall time it takes to get a CDL.
 Full-time attendance in our program is five days a week, Monday through Friday.
 However, flexible part time and night schedules are available at some schools.
 Attending classes part-time will extend the time it takes to get a CDL.
 The goal is to select a program that enables you to understand the material and develop the skills needed to get a commercial driver’s license.

 DRC network schools offer a 160-hour training curriculum This is split into two parts, classroom and driving.
 Classroom training is 40 hours and covers the essential knowledge needed to safely operate a commercial vehicle.
 From DOT regulations and defensive driving techniques to road condition, classroom time is vital to your success and lays the foundation for road and range training.
 The length of classroom training can affect how long truck driving school takes, but it is very important.